m4ttsch/omscs-notes-notes/information-security/law-ethics-and-privacy.md

 ## US Laws Related to Online Abuse
 People can do many different things online.
 Some of these activities can be very productive while others can be quite harmful.
 We can examine the various laws in place that offer protection against different types of online abuse.

 For example, consider cybercrime.
 We know that things like theft and extortion are illegal in the physical world.
 We’ve discussed similar activities that take place in the digital realm, such as data theft, identity theft, and ransomware.
-Thankfully, there are laws that offer us protection against cybercrime just as there are laws that protect us from “real” crime.
+Thankfully, there are laws that offer us protection against cybercrime just as there are laws that protect us from "real" crime.

 Additionally, consider creators of digital objects, such as software or digital music.
 In the non-digital world, we have ways to protect intellectual property with copyrights, patents, and trade secrets.
 There is a set of laws that control the copying and distribution of digital objects.